 For most allergy sufferers, reducing the number of house dust mites in our homes is the best course of preventative action.
 There are a number of things that we can do to keep these little mites at bay.
 Obviously washing our bedding regularly is paramount and the recommendation is to do this once a week or at least once a fortnight.
 Washing bedding at 60c is guaranteed to kill house dust mites.

-Reducing dust is of course important so make sure you dust and vacuum regularly.
+Reducing dust is, of course, important so make sure you dust and vacuum regularly.
 This includes any curtains or blinds you may have in the bedroom as well as carpets and furniture.
 Dusting with a damp micro-fibre cloth helps to trap the dust and reduce the chance of wafting it into the air.
-You should also vacuum your mattress regularly.
-The NHS suggest this should be done at least once a fortnight.
+You should also vacuum your mattress (affiliate) regularly.
+The NHS suggests this should be done at least once a fortnight.
 According to The Sleep Council, the average adult loses 284ml of fluid each night and sheds around 520g of dead skin over the course of a year, much of which ends up in our beds.
 Again, eeeewwww!!!!

 If your mattress is past its best you really should think about changing it though.
 The Sleep Council recommends replacing your mattress every seven years.
 After this time, it will have been subjected to over 20,000 hours of wear and tear, not to mention all the fluid and dead skin it contains.
 If that doesn’t convince you to change your mattress I don’t know what will.